 Type: day camp (7-11yrs), full camp (12-20yrs), family camp (7+yrs)

 Start Date (2022): June 15, June 29, July 06, July 20, August 03

 Length: 2 to 8 weeks

-Their school was founded nearly 2 decades ago, in 2001 and is accredited by WYSE Travel Confederation, the world’s most authoritative body to represent the global youth travel industry.
-(Members of WYSE Travel Confederation are recognized as market leaders in youth, backpacking, educational and student travel).
+Their school was founded over 2 decades ago, in 2001, and is accredited by WYSE Travel Confederation, the world’s most authoritative body to represent the global youth travel industry.
+(Members of WYSE Travel Confederation are recognized as market leaders in youth, backpacking, educational, and student travel).
 MandarinRocks is also a member of NAFSA, the leading professional association dedicated to international education.

 - Their Shanghai camp (in Jing’an) and Beijing camp (in Dongzhen) are both located in the city centers.
 It’s easy to arrange accommodation and logistics if you enroll your kids in day camps or travel with them.